ohmp/james-project/src/adr/0030-separate-attachment-content-and-metadata.md

  - Mailbox search exposes attachment content related criteria.
 These criteria are used by the JMAP protocol.

-This organisation causes attachment content to be loaded every time a message is fully read (which happens for instance when you open a message using JMAP) despite the fact that it's not needed.
+This organisation causes attachment content to be loaded every time a message is fully read (which happens for instance when you open a message using JMAP) despite the fact that it's not needed, as attachments are downloadable through a separate JMAP endpoint, their content is not attached to the JMAP message JSON..

 Also, the content being loaded "at once", we allocate memory space to store the whole attachment, which is sub-optimal.
+We want to keep the consumed memory low per-message because a given server should be able to handle a high number of messages at a given time.

 To be noted that JPA and maildir mailbox implementations do not support attachment storage.
 To retrieve attachments of a message, these implementations parse the message to extract their attachments.